hadley/recipes/recipes/desserts/strawberry-pie-livis.md

 Crush 1 cup of berries in blender, put puree in pot with sugar, butter and lemon juice.
 Stir when boiling, thicken with cornflour, then remove from heat and cool a little.
 Pour over strawberries neatly arranged pointed side up in a pastry shell and chill.
 Serve with cream.

+Comments: Impressive to look at and very tasty.